UK paper being sued by Meghan disputes her concern about privacy | Law-Order

 Meghan denies that her friends were acting on her behalf.
 Seeking to formally add the issue of the book to their case, the Mail's lawyers argued that if its contents were untrue, it was "inevitable" that Meghan would have sued, which she was not doing.
 That, they argued, suggested that the contents were true.

 "This strongly suggests that the authors were given to understand that (Meghan) approved of the book," they wrote.
+One of the authors, Omid Scobie, has given a witness statement in support of Meghan in which he describes the book as "an independent and unauthorised project".
+The Mail's lawyers said they would want to cross-examine Scobie about that.

 The trial is scheduled to start on Jan.
-11.
+11 and to last between seven and 10 days.
+At a hearing on Monday, the court was told there would be seven witnesses, of whom four will appear on behalf of Meghan.
+The court document showed that Meghan's legal team had budgeted just under 1.8 million pounds ($2.3 million) for the case, which the Mail said was "wholly disproportionate to the issues raised or the complexity of the claim". ($1 = 0.7771 pounds)

 ALSO READ